transentis/bptk_py/README.md

 ## Plotting API
 After initializing BPTK_Py, let us dive into the plotting API, the heart of the simulation framework.
 An API exposes certain functionalities - "methods" or "functions" - for use by the actual application user.
 BPTK_Py aims at making simulation and result plotting as simple as possible.
-This is why there is only one function that is doing everything for you: the ``plot_scenarios`` method.
+This is why there is only two functions that are doing everything for you:
+* the ``plot_scenarios`` method for static plots (described here)
+* the ``dashboard`` method for interactive dashboards.
+All parameters ``plot_scenarios`` are valid for this one as well.
+For the special parameters of interactive plotting, see [Interactive Plotting](##Interactive Plotting).

-You may use it to generate plots from your simulation models almost instantly.
-You can control all major settings for the simulation and the later plot layout:
+You may use the API to generate plots from your simulation models almost instantly.
+You can control all major settings for the simulation and the later plot layout using a large set of parameters:
 ```
 bptk.plot_scenarios(
     scenarios,